rl-language/rlc/docs/gym_tutorial.md

 with compile(["./rockpaperscizzor.rl"]) as program:
 ```

-This piece of code will compile on the fly rockpaperscizzor and gives you back `program: Program` which is a wrapper around to expose some usefull functions, such as convenient conversions to string or printing utilities.
-If you don't want to use a just in time approach, because for example you don't want to ship the rlc compiler to your users, you can instead ahead of time compile the Rulebook program and import it direclty.
-ToDo, show how.
+This snippet compiles the `rockpaperscizzor.rl` file on the fly and returns a `Program` object—a wrapper that provides useful utilities like string conversions and formatted printing.

+If you prefer not to use just-in-time (JIT) compilation—for example, if you don’t want to include the RLC compiler with your distribution—you can precompile the Rulebook program ahead of time and load it directly. *(TODO: Show how to do this.)*

-In our case we do not simply with to load the program and access its functions directly, we want access it throught a GYM compatible point of view, for that reason we are going to wrap it into a SingleRLCEnvironment.
+However, our goal is not just to load the program and access its functions directly.
+Instead, we want to interact with it through a GYM-compatible interface.
+For that, we wrap it in a `SingleRLCEnvironment`.

 ```python
 from rlc import compile